Sholem Schwarzbard: Schwarzbard trial (1927)

 Schwarzbard was arrested and was put on trial by the Public Court Committee on 18 October 1927.
-His defense was led by Henri Torrès, a renowned French jurist who had previously defended anarchists such as Buenaventura Durruti and Ernesto Bonomini and who also represented the Soviet consulate in France.
+His defense was led by Henry Torrès, a renowned French jurist who had previously defended anarchists such as Buenaventura Durruti and Ernesto Bonomini and who also represented the Soviet consulate in France.

 The core of Schwarzbard's defense was to attempt to show that he was avenging the deaths of victims of pogroms, whereas the prosecution (both criminal and civil) tried to show that Petliura was not responsible for the pogroms and that Schwarzbard was a Soviet agent.

 Both sides brought on many witnesses, including several historians.
 A notable witness for the defence was Haia Greenberg (aged 29), a local nurse who survived the pogroms in Proskurov (now renamed Khmelnytskyi, Ukraine) and testified about the carnage.
 She never said that Petliura personally participated in the event, but rather some other soldiers who said that they were directed by Petliura.
 Several former Ukrainian officers testified for the prosecution, including a Red Cross representative who witnessed Semesenko's report to Petliura.

 After a trial lasting eight days the jury acquitted Schwarzbard.
 After his acquittal in 1928, Schwartzbard decided to immigrate to the British Mandate of Palestine.
 The British authorities, however, refused him a visa.
-In 1933, he travelled the United States where he re-enacted his role in the murder on film.
+In 1933, he travelled the United States where he re-enacted his role in the assassination on film.
 In 1937, Schwartzbard travelled to South Africa, where he died in Cape Town on 3 March 1938.
 In 1967, his remains were disinterred and transported to Israel, where he was reinterred.

 Writings

 Schwarzbard is the author of numerous books in Yiddish published under the pseudonym "Bal Khaloymes" (master of dreams): Troymen un virklekhkeyt (Dreams and Reality, Paris, 1920), In krig mit zikh aleyn (At War with Myself, Chicago, 1933), Inem loyf fun yorn (Over the Year, Chicago, 1934).

-Sholom Schwarzbard's papers are archived at YIVO Institute for Jewish Research in New York.
+Schwarzbard's papers are archived at YIVO Institute for Jewish Research in New York.
 They were rescued during World War II and smuggled from France by the historian Zosa Szajkowski.